 - Molecular Pharmacology and Physiology

 Carney offers a number of opportunities for graduate students in any program to stretch beyond their discipline.
-Carney Institute lunches are held several times per semester and feature broad seminars and informal discussion led by Brown faculty members.
+Carney Institute lunches, seminars and workshops are held several times per semester and feature broad topics and informal discussion led by Brown faculty members and guests.
 Graduate students can also apply for the Carney Institute graduate student awards.
-Through its Center for Vision Research, Carney runs an NIH training grant that supports interdisciplinary graduate training in vision research.
-The Institute also awards several pilot research grants each year, and graduate students are often involved in or initiate applications for these grants.
+Carney also administers two NIH training grants: the Interactionist Cognitive Neuroscience training grant and the Interdisciplinary Graduate Training in Vision Research.

 Admission & Completion Requirements